nushell/nushell.github.io/book/commands/rotate.md

 title: rotate
 categories: |
   filters
-version: 0.71.0
+version: 0.73.1
 filters: |
-  Rotates a table clockwise (default) or counter-clockwise (use --ccw flag).
+  Rotates a table or record clockwise (default) or counter-clockwise (use --ccw flag).
 usage: |
-  Rotates a table clockwise (default) or counter-clockwise (use --ccw flag).
+  Rotates a table or record clockwise (default) or counter-clockwise (use --ccw flag).
 ---

 # <code>{{ $frontmatter.title }}</code> for filters